d3netxer/virtual-mapgive-course/OSM-to-SpatiaLite.md

 ex.

+`ogr2ogr -f SQLite cam1.sqlite /home/vagrant/Downloads/cameroon-latest.osm.pbf`

+you can then add it by clicking the 'Add Vector Layer' button in QGIS.

+However, you may not be able to add it by clicking on the 'add SpatiaLite Table' button.
+Add parameter to ogr2ogr utility -dsco "SPATIALITE=YES" then all SpatialLite parameters shall work as requested.

+ex.

 `ogr2ogr -f SQLite cam1.sqlite /home/vagrant/Downloads/cameroon-latest.osm.pbf -dsco SPATIALITE=YES`